-SINK The bathroom sinks are properly installed and are in good condition.
+The bathroom sinks are properly installed and are in good condition.

 DRAINS, TRAPS AND TRAP The sink drains are properly installed and are performing their intended function.
 ARMS

 FAUCET FIXTURES The faucet fixtures were tested and were functioning as intended.
 CABINETS The finish on the bathroom cabinet is slightly worn.
-The cabinet is otherwise in good and are in good condition.
+The cabinet is otherwise in good condition.
 COUNTERTOP The countertops are covered with slab quartz.
-The counter tops are properly installed found to be working satisfactorily.
+The counter tops are properly installed and are in good condition.
 VENTILATION Ventilation in this bathroom is provided by a ceiling fan.
-This fan was operated and was

-GFCI RECEPTACLES GFCI protected receptacles were found in this bathroom.
+This fan was operated and was found to be working satisfactorily.
+GFCI RECEPTACLES A ground fault circuit interrupter (GFCI) is a device that detects ground faults (current leakage to ground).
+It protects you from electrocution.
+GFCI protection is required for receptacles in bathrooms, kitchens, garages, unfinished basements, crawlspaces and at exterior receptacles.
+GFCI protected receptacles were found in this bathroom.
+BATHROOM

+LOCATION

+Upper.